Buying Affordable Term Life Insurance from Haven Life

 Haven Life is a relatively new life insurance agency, circa May 2015.
-It offers term life insurance policies for as long as 30 years and coverage for as much as $2 million.
-Haven Life also offers policies to nationwide.
+It offers term life insurance policies for as long as 30 years and coverage for as much as $3 million.
+(Applicants age 60-64 can apply for $1 million in coverage) Haven Life also offers policies to nationwide.
 Unlike other websites that are simply comparison engines, which then direct you to a proper policy, you are actually purchasing your insurance policy through Haven Life’s website.
 The insurance is issued by Mass Mutual, a leading life insurance company with over 160+ years.
 Haven Life offers a quick and painless term life insurance purchasing experience.

 Learn More: How Much Life Insurance Do You Need?

 Key Haven Life Details

 - Even though I’ve visited a hospital once in my lifetime (bounce houses are tough places for 31 year-olds) and consider myself an extremely healthy person, I was required to complete an exam.
 No biggie, I was due for an annual physical all the same, so it was not a concern.

 - Haven Life provides a Life Insurance Calculator that asks you to answer a few personal questions about yourself, your future, and your finances.
 They use this to provide you with a few different term life insurance recommendations.
 From there, you can choose to view what the estimated plan costs would be for some of Haven Life’s competitors.
 I didn’t bother running the calculator, yet found Haven Life to be one of the most affordable options.